itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 <br />

-_Thank you to Ash Egan, Teo Leibowtiz, Dan Elitzer, Hasu, Henri Hyvärinen, and Henry Harder for conversations & feedback on previous versions_
+_Thank you to Ash Egan, Teo Leibowtiz, Dan Elitzer, Hasu, Henri Hyvärinen, Henry Harder, Will Price, and Liam Kovatch for conversations & feedback on previous versions_

 <br />